Overview

 Following your procedure, you will be monitored in the hospital’s intensive care unit.
 You may need to remain in the hospital for up to two weeks following your device implantation.

-During your hospital stay, your care team will teach you how the VAD or TAH works and how to care for your assist device.
+During your hospital stay, your care team will teach you how the VAD works and how to care for your assist device.
 Your doctor will advise you about when to return to work and other activities.
 Many device recipients can resume hobbies, work and daily activities.

 Dorothy Perpich standing at a scenic overlook with mountains in the background